arkeldi/ACPC-DIscord-Bot/README.md

 Some features include 2-step regsitration which syncs up with each user's Codeforces account, challenging and accepting duels, and completing duels with results based on problem-solving time

+I incoroparted the backend workflow of this program in a series of steps:
+When a user tried to !register their DiscordID with their Codeforces handle, this info is temporarily stored into the verification_process SQL table.
+Then if the user successfully completes the 2-step verification process, their information which was temporarily stored, Is then pushed into the verified_users table.

+This was the most robust and efficient way I planned out to work out this 2-step verification feature within the backend.

 ### Main Features

 Command is ;